Tri95182/CS314T17mapProject/reports/design.md

 The progressive display of information using collapsible sections and popups will serve as examples of good user interface design.
 The overall design is somewhat minimalist/simple for the intended mobile device audience.

+# Sprint 1
+We added our team name to all the sections that needed the update.
+We also added a get more info clickable at the bottom instead of a url to make it easier to read.
+Once the info is clicked there is information about the name, URL, version, and type.
+Also, the name at the top of the page can be clicked to go to the team about page.
+Here we have information regard ing the members of Team Bloo and a picture of them.
+The mission statement also appears on this page.
+The page can be closed either by clicking the team name at the top or the close button on the right side of the screen.

+# Sprint 2
+For sprint 2 we added both distance and find .json requests along with their appropriate needed files to help them run.
+We also added a return to current location button and a search button to the map.
+The search button uses the find request to show locations relating to the search.
+Adding to that, we added buttons that generate below the map that allow us to select which two locations we want in order to get the distance.
+Finally, we added a distance button that when clicked after selecting two locations will provide the distance in miles to the user.

+# Sprint 3
+For Sprint 3 we added trips and the UI to support it.
+First we moved the location list to it's own button on the atlas.
+This allowed us to have space for trip, and made adding to trip easier than directly from search bar to trip.
+In search bar we can add locations to the locations list, this way were not adding directly to trip and making a mess of our list.
+Trip is now under our atlas, This displays the trip name, Total Distance, Distnaces, and our locations in our trip.
+We have the ablity to reorder our trip by drag and drop, this changes the order of the polylines and corrects the distances.
+In our drag and drop locations we have the ablity to delete the location or see more info about it.
+In our trip Hamburger option button we have the ablitly Calculate, Save, Clear, and Load.
+Thats most of what we added this sprint 3.

+# Sprint 4
+For sprint 4, we added a handful of UI things.
+First we added filters to the search and the ability to clear the filters.
+In the same sub-menu we also added the feeling lucky button returning a random place based on the filters given.
+The next thing we added was the red poly-line to indicate your current leg of the trip.
+In the itinerary section we added more buttons with their functions.
+We added Load functionality, and next and reverse buttons and functions.
+In the location options, we added a set as start button and function to pick a new starting location.
+Finally we added added more info when you click on the lat at the location marker.
+We also fixed a handful of UI bugs.

 ### Architecture

 The Base architecture is a JavaScript single page web application in an HTML5 browser that uses RESTful APIs to access Micro-services provided by a Java server running on Linux.